How much does a houseboat cost to own, run and operate?

-It is one of the best pieces of advice that I can recommend, GET A MARINE SURVEY !!!
+One of the best pieces of advice that I can recommend, Get a Marine Survey

-Due to insurance requirements, and in your best interest, a marine survey is an excellent idea.
+Due to insurance or financing requirements, and in your best interest, a marine survey is an excellent idea.

-It can reduce the chance of purchasing a boat that has hidden or extensive damage.
+It can reduce the chance of you purchasing a boat that has hidden or extensive damage.

 Better safe, than sorry.

-Typically, after the purchase of a new, or used boat, there is always some form of renovating to be done, to put your personal style and flair into your newly acquired boat.
+Typically, after the purchase of a used boat, there is always some form of renovating to be done, to put your personal style and flair into your newly acquired boat.
 Prices depend on whether you are remodeling, upgrading equipment, or doing minor or major repairs.

 If you intend to boat in an area where the boat has to be stored in the winter, remember to take into account winter storage fees.